CesareLink/MachineLearning4Projects_inMSc/Python_Torch_CNN4EEG/README.md

 The CNNs or LSTM or CNN-LSTM, GAN(possible) code based on pytorch

-re-write from the Keras-based codes.
+Re-write from the Keras-based codes.
 Updating

+## List:

+* Torch_CNN4EEG: the basic pytorch CNNs with channel average pooling for EEG signal processing.